f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

 ## Test the metadata

 The initial build metadata may not work as expect.
 We need to test it.
-If you have fdrodiserver installed, run `fdroid lint <appid>` to get some hints about general issues and `fdroid rewritemeta <appid>` to format the metadata file.
+If you have fdroidserver installed, run `fdroid lint <appid>` to get some hints about general issues and `fdroid rewritemeta <appid>` to format the metadata file.
 Then we can try building the apk with the metadata.
 If you want to go the hard way, please read [the doc](../Build_Server_Setup) about how to run the build locally.
 Instead, you